Patricia Ann Tracey

 Patricia Ann Tracey (born November 30, 1950) is a retired United States naval officer and the first woman to be promoted to the rank of vice admiral in the United States Navy.
-She held the positions of chief of naval education and training (CNET) (1996–98), Deputy Assistant Secretary of Defense for Military Personnel Policy (1998–2001), and director of navy staff from 2001 until the time of her retirement on October 1, 2004.
+She held the positions of chief of naval education and training (CNET) (1996–98), Deputy Assistant Secretary of Defense for Military Personnel Policy (1998–2001), and director of navy staff from 2001 until her retirement on October 1, 2004.
 At that time, she was also the all-time senior-ranking female officer in the United States military.

 Background

 Tracey was born in The Bronx, New York.
 She graduated from the Academy of Mount St. Ursula High School in 1966 and from The College of New Rochelle with a Bachelor of Arts degree in mathematics.
 She completed Women's Officer Candidate School and was commissioned as an ensign in the United States Navy in 1970 in what was then known as the General Unrestricted Line officer designator (110X).
 She later earned a master's degree, with distinction, in operations research from the Naval Postgraduate School in Monterey, California.